MicrosoftDocs/azure-media-services/media-services/latest/stream-live-tutorial-with-api.md

 The live-streaming sample is in the [Live/LiveEventWithDVR](https://github.com/Azure-Samples/media-services-v3-dotnet/tree/main/Live/LiveEventWithDVR) folder.

 Open `appsettings.json` in your downloaded project.
-Replace the values with account name, subscription Id and the resource group name that you got from [accessing APIs](access-api-howto.md).
+Replace the values with account name, subscription Id and the resource group name.

 > [!IMPORTANT]
 > This sample uses a unique suffix for each resource.
 If you cancel the debugging or terminate the app without running it through, you'll end up with multiple live events in your account.
 Be sure to stop the running live events.
 Otherwise, *you'll be billed*!